slowproj/slowdash/docs/Panels.md

 <img src="fig/Panel-Canvas-Simple.png" style="width:40%;margin-left:2em;border:thin solid gray">

 - Canvas = Base_Image + Items (although base image is an item).
-- Items are graphical element on the base image.
+- Items are graphical elements on the base image.
 - Most items are bound to data values (metric).
-- Most items (can) show data values by text next to it.
+- Most items can show data values by text next to them.
 - "Shape Items" (can) show active/non-active status based on data values.

 ## User Canvas Configuration File
-- User configuration file describes the base image and elements.
+- The user configuration file describes the base image and elements.
 - The file is located under `PROJECT/config`, and the name must be `slowdash-NAME.json`.
 - Example from `Projects/ATDS/Config`:
 ```json